wiseemme/AER1513-Project/README.md

 # AER1513-Project

-My attempt of recreating the RB-PHD-SLAM from M. Adams, B. Vo, R. Mahler and J. Mullane, "SLAM Gets a PHD: New Concepts in Map Estimation," in IEEE Robotics & Automation Magazine, vol. 21, no. 2, pp. 26-37, June 2014.
+Example of RB-PHD-SLAM from M. Adams, B. Vo, R. Mahler and J. Mullane, "SLAM Gets a PHD: New Concepts in Map Estimation," in IEEE Robotics & Automation Magazine, vol. 21, no. 2, pp. 26-37, June 2014.
 Included are:
 - A base FastSLAM algorithm
 - A MHTFastSLAM algorithm